dielac/FakeStore_App/README.md

 # FakeStoreAppV2

-FakeStoreAppV2 is a simple e-commerce demo built with modern React tools.
+My fake store app is a simple e-commerce demo built with modern React tools.
 It uses the FakeStoreAPI to fetch product and category data, allows users to browse products, filter by category, add items to a shopping cart, and simulate a checkout.
-The cart state is managed with Redux Toolkit and persists in sessionStorage so that it survives page refreshes.
+The cart state is managed with Redux Toolkit and persists in sessionStorage so that it survives page refreshes!!

 ---